compodoc/website/src/docs/features.md

 -   **Documentation coverage** - Get the documentation coverage report of your project

 -   **Angular-CLI friendly** - Compodoc support out of the box Angular-CLI projects

+-   **Dark mode** - Compodoc support out of the box Dark mode of your web browser